johndpope/generative-detection/README.md

 ```

 ## Prepare nuScenes Dataset [2]
 We use MMDetection3D as the base for our dataloader.
-Please follow the instructions given [here](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/nuscenes.html) download and prepare the nuScenes [2] dataset.
+Please follow the instructions given [here](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/nuscenes.html) to download and prepare the nuScenes [2] dataset.
 Please place or symlink the directory with the prepared dataset at `data/nuscenes`.

 ## Prepare the Waymo Open Dataset [3]
 We use MMDetection3D as the base for our dataloader.
-Please follow the instructions given [here](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/waymo.html) download and prepare the Waymo [3] dataset.
+Please follow the instructions given [here](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/waymo.html) to download and prepare the Waymo [3] dataset.
 Please place or symlink the directory with the prepared dataset at `data/waymo`.

 ## Training